The Official Report is a written record of public meetings of the Parliament and committees.

 Finlay Carson

-As there are no further questions, we will move on to consideration of the instruments.
-First, do members have any comments on the consent notification?
-If not, do we agree with the Scottish Government’s decision to consent to the provision that is set out in the notification being included in UK rather than Scottish subordinate legislation?
+As no members have any comments on the notification, are members content to agree with the Scottish Government’s decision to consent to the provisions that are set out in the notification being set out in UK, rather than Scottish, subordinate legislation?

 Members indicated agreement.